“Choosing eLearning authoring tools is one of the most crucial decisions any training organization, project, or developer can make.”

 Most companies specialize.
 An LMS company that designs an authoring tool will likely create what is known in the industry as a Minimum Viable Product (MVP).
 In other words, the software is just good enough to get the job done, but not a robust, feature rich application.

 As training departments grow, they often bring professional course authors into the fold.
 Asking these professionals to use most built-in authoring tools is a little like hiring a graphic designer and asking them to use MS-Paint.

-Reputable third party content authoring tools are continually being updated and enhanced.
+Reputable third party eLearning content development tools are continually being updated and enhanced.
 This means that their focus is on adding new features and functionality to help create more vibrant and interesting content for your learners.
 Built-in tools are only one feature in a larger system that is usually the primary focus of the vendor.